Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential Election Online Discussion: Appendix

 \paragraph{\textbf{Content-level analysis.}} In this paragraph, we focus on the content that these coordinated actors shared on their feeds.
 This includes tweets pointing to external web domains or other social media platforms, or containing AI-images and AI-fabricated multimedia content.

-\paragraph{Web Domains.} The accounts systematically shared links to four external websites, which are detailed in Table~\ref{tab:domains-and-sources}.
+\paragraph{Web Domains.} The accounts systematically shared links to five external websites, which are detailed in Table~\ref{tab:domains-and-sources}.
 These sites hosted articles promoting sensationalist, inflammatory, or biased narratives, with headlines such as ``\textit{Since Biden Took Office Over 10 Million Illegal Crossed the Border}'', ``\textit{President Biden’s App Frees Thousands from Terrorism-Linked Nations into U.S.}'' or ``\textit{Trump Vows to Reveal What Democrats Want Hidden Forever!}''.
-Notably, \texttt{patriotvoice.site} and \texttt{digmedia.life} are clones, containing identical content (see Fig.~\ref{fig:clone-websites}).
-At the moment of writing, only \texttt{newsartificial.com} is still accessible, while the other two domains were taken down.
+Notably, \texttt{patriotvoice.site}, \texttt{conservativeon.site}, \texttt{americanvoice.site} and \texttt{digmedia.life} are clones, containing identical content (see Fig.~\ref{fig:clone-websites} and Appendix).
+Additionally, we used the API from \texttt{apivoid.com} to identify unsafe websites.
+This service detects malicious IP addresses and provides a trust score for each website under inspection.
+Trust scores below 50/100 indicate that a website may be unsafe or untrustworthy.
+For reference, websites like \url{cnn.com} and \url{foxnews.com} receive a score of 100/100.
+All websites promoted by coordinated users scored below 65, indicating low levels of trust and safety.
+Notably, all of these websites have since been taken down and are no longer accessible.

-\paragraph{\textbf{AI Generated Content.}} We also identified the use of AI-generated content, with 4 accounts sharing AI-generated images.
-We report three examples in Figure~\ref{fig:aigc}.
+\paragraph{AI Generated Content.} We also identified the use of AI-generated content, with 4 accounts sharing AI-generated images.
+This assessment was conducted by two annotators who manually inspected the images shared by coordinated accounts.
+Their full agreement in identifying AI-generated content provides confidence in the reliability of this evaluation.
+We report three examples of AI-generated content in Figure~\ref{fig:aigc}.
 These images represent strong, emotionally charged depictions of Joe Biden and Donald Trump, with clear biases and intended messaging.
 Biden is portrayed mockingly, with insinuations of weakness or dependence on external support (as implied by the "pill" symbol).
 Trump, on the other hand, is depicted as powerful, victorious, and dominant, using both direct language ("9-0 Bitc**s") and symbolic imagery (lion and military strength) to emphasize these traits.